jbandi/baernerjs-rsc/DEMO.md

 -> same in Angular or Vue ... same with RxJS ...

-Secretly switch import of `PageLayout`in `page.tsx` and implementation in `fetchData.ts`...
+**Secretly switch import of `PageLayout`in `page.tsx` and implementation in `fetchData.ts`...**

-What if I told you everything you know to be true is wrong?
+What if I told you everything you know about Frontend Development is wrong?

 ```typescript
   const data = await fetchData();
 ```

--> async component
+-> `async`component

+### Thou shalt build APIs

+- Show DB, change Record in DB, Reload Frontend
-- Show `fetchData`
+- Show `fetchData`  -> No API!
+Just a function call ...
 - Show that JS for rendering is not even sent to the client (difference to traditional SSR).